alekspetrov/mcp-docs-service/docs/tutorials/basic-usage.md

 For documentation management, always prefer the documentation-specific tools as they are designed to handle markdown files with frontmatter properly.

-If you have any questions or need help, please refer to the [Troubleshooting Guide](troubleshooting.md) or open an issue in the repository.
+If you have any questions or need help, please open an issue in the repository.

 ## Troubleshooting